weilingx46/workshop-ws-5-10-deployment-docker/README.md

  Storage Driver: overlay2
  ...
  ```

- If you get an error on Windows, launch Kinematic, then delete and reset the VM: https://github.com/moby/moby/issues/30239

  D. Test to make sure Docker is working properly, run a simple hello world test:
  ```